Internet censorship and surveillance in Africa: Somalia

 The ongoing violence associated with the civil war in Somalia has and continues to dramatically affect the media environment.

 Internet and mobile telephone services are widely available in large Somali cities, though poverty, illiteracy, and displacement limit access to these resources.

-The government does not restrict access to the Internet, and there are no reports that the government monitors e-mail or Internet chat rooms.
+Initially the government did not restrict access to the Internet, and there are no reports that the government monitors e-mail or Internet chat rooms.
 Some factions reportedly monitor Internet activity.

 Somalia's new provisional federal constitution, adopted by the National Constituent Assembly in August 2012, provides for freedom of speech and the press.
 At the end of 2012 the government was debating new legislative initiatives, including a telecommunications bill, a revised media law, and a Communications Act.
 There was significant international support for media law reform, and an intensive effort to undertake such changes was expected in early 2013.
-However, given the government's inability to impose its authority over much of Somalia, the practical implications of any new laws remains unclear.
+However, given the government's inability to impose its authority over much of Somalia, the practical implications of any new laws remained unclear.

 On 8 January 2014 the Islamist militia group al-Shabaab announced that it is banning the Internet in the areas of Somalia that it controls.
 Internet Service Providers were given 15 days to terminate their service and warned of sanctions for non-compliance.
 "Any company or individual that is found ignoring the call will be considered to be working with the enemy", the statement said.
 Al-Shabaab is on Reporters Without Borders list of "Predators of Freedom of Information".

 In September 2012 al-Shabaab claimed responsibility for the Mogadishu abduction and beheading of online journalist Abdirahman Mohamed Ali.

+In 2023 the Somali state started with imposing a ban on TikTok, Telegram, and 1xBet.